 3.1 The Client agrees that SDG may display the Website Design and elements of the design in any format or location (e.g. Instagram) at its absolute discretion for any purpose whatsoever including marketing and promoting SDG services and the designer’s work.

 4.1 Fees for the Services as per the Membership Subscription are payable monthly in advance by you the client to SDGs account by one of the forms of payment inside Limecube.
 We do not accept any other form of payment outside our system.

-4.2 Failure to receive a monthly payment due to being rejected by PayPal will result in immediate suspension of the Services.
+4.2 Failure to receive a monthly payment due to being rejected by PayPal or Stripe (credit card) will result in immediate suspension of the Services.
 The Services will not be resumed until all arrears have been paid.